rishovnag/arbnet-densitynet-option-pricing/README.md

 - **Bell-shaped time value.** A difference-of-cones extension is sketched in §9.4 of the paper and left to follow-up work.

-## License

-Code is released under the MIT License (see [LICENSE](LICENSE)).
-The bundled market data remains the property of its sources (NSE, RBI, MoSPI, and others) and is redistributed only for academic reproducibility.
-The accompanying manuscript is © the authors; please cite once published.

 ## References